When Your High Do Your True Feelings Come Out?

 All substances can, to some degree, change how people think, act, and generally experience life, but some are more likely to force truthfulness out of them.
 These drugs include

 Although seldom thought of as such, probably because it is so easily accessible, alcohol is, indeed, a drug.
 Moreover, it is a drug that affects the lives of a large percentage of Americans.
 According to the National Institute on Alcohol Abuse and Alcoholism, around 15 million Americans said they had an alcohol use disorder (AUD) in 2019.
 These same individuals also said they found it difficult to suppress their true feelings when under the influence.
 And this only lends credence to a famous quote by French philosopher Jean-Jaques Rousseau, “a drunk mind speaks a sober heart.”
-The long and short of it is alcohol, when consumed to the point that one becomes drunk, affects the gamma-aminobutyric acid (GABA) receptors in the cerebral cortex and the central nervous system.
+The long and short-term effect of drinking alcohol, to the point that one becomes drunk, affects the gamma-aminobutyric acid (GABA) receptors in the cerebral cortex and the central nervous system.
 When this happens, most individuals become less inhibited.
 That lower inhibition leads to them saying and doing things they wouldn’t typically do sober.
 Available data shows people are more likely to express feelings of love or bitter resentment while intoxicated.
 They are also more likely to become verbally or physically aggressive.

 While they don’t get the same attention as alcohol, opioids, and stimulants, barbiturates are also a problem in the United States.
 As of the writing of this article, an estimated 6 million Americans take barbiturates explicitly to achieve a euphoric high.
 Examples of barbiturate drugs include amobarbital, butabarbital, pentobarbital, and sodium pentothal.
 The only barbiturate that scientists and researchers have looked at for the possibility of “truth-telling” properties is sodium pentothal.
 For those unaware, sodium pentothal is a drug that slows down how quickly messages travel through the brain and spinal column; this slowdown helps individuals with insomnia fall asleep.
 Before falling asleep, however, they meander between consciousness and unconsciousness.
 During this back and forth, they enter a stage called twilight.
 When in this stage, individuals are less inhibited, more talkative, and more inclined to share their true feelings with others.